fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/general-ledger.md

 - **Empty account visibility**: Option to hide accounts with no activity in the selected period
 - **Balance display**: Show or hide opening and closing balances for each group

-## Understanding the report columns
+## Understanding the Report Columns

 The General Ledger report provides extensive information for each transaction: